Women's League (Switzerland): Teams

-HC Fribourg-Gottéron Ladies of HC Fribourg-Gottéron joined the league in 2023, increasing the number of teams to eight for the 2023–24 season.
+The women's team of HC Fribourg-Gottéron joined the league in 2023, increasing the number of teams to eight for the 2023–24 season.

-During summer 2023, EV Bomo Thun, a previously independent club, merged into SC Bern and the team was renamed SC Bern Frauen.
-The HC Thurgau Ladies team left HC Thurgau to move under the oversight of HC Davos and were renamed HC Davos Ladies.
+During summer 2023, EV Bomo Thun, a previously independent club, merged into SC Bern and the team adopted the name of their new parent club, becoming SC Bern Frauen.
+The HC Thurgau women's team left HC Thurgau to move under the oversight of HC Davos and adopted the name of their new parent club, becoming the HC Davos Ladies.

 In March 2023, HC Ladies Lugano announced the club had insufficient finances and was ceasing operations but they unexpectedly began pre-season training in August 2023, after securing a sponsorship deal with an investment company.
 After finishing seventh of eight teams in the 2023–24 season, the club announced its definitive closure, citing "insurmountable financial difficulties."

-EV Zug (EVZ) announced the creation of the EVZ Women's Team (EV Zug (EVZ) Frauenteam) in November 2022 and the team was officially launched ahead of the 2023–24 season.
+EV Zug (EVZ) announced the creation of its women's team (EV Zug (EVZ) Frauenteam) in November 2022 and the team was officially launched ahead of the 2023–24 season.
 With a budget of 1.2 million francs for the "EVZ Women and Girls Programm," EV Zug was able to attract elite players and staff, including Swiss ice hockey icon Daniela Diaz and international phenom and Swiss national team captain Lara Stalder.
 The team made a commanding debut in the SWHL B, claiming ten victories across their first ten games and conceding just one goal while scoring 178 goals during that period.
 At season's end, the EVZ Women's Team won the SWHL B championship and were poised to face the loser of the SWHL A play-down in the Women's League qualification series but the voluntary relegation of HC Ladies Lugano made it possible for the team to gain automatic promotion.

+In December 2025, SC Langenthal announced that SC Langenthal women's team would be dissolved after the 2025–26 season due to economic factors.
+The team played out the remainder of the season and then ceased operations.

+The representative women's team of Lausanne HC were the only SWHL B team to express interest in filling the vacancy left in the Women's League by SC Langenthal's voluntary withdrawal and were granted promotion on those grounds.
+Not content to rest on their assured promotion, the team went on to win the SWHL B championship in 2026.

 Current teams

-The following teams are participating in the 2024–25 season of the Women's League.